Frektip/Technical-Enchant-Renewed/README.md

 # Technical-Enchant-Renewed
-Technical Enchant+ is a Minecraft Datapack that was created originally by Hardel (original link: https://www.planetminecraft.com/data-pack/enchant-datapack-1-13/).
+Technical Enchant+ is a Minecraft Datapack that was created originally by Hardel (original link [here](https://www.planetminecraft.com/data-pack/enchant-datapack-1-13/)).
 I updated it adding new features and mechanics for recent Minecraft Versions.

 At its current state, TE+ isn't the same as the original and some of the most important features include: